Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/4-installation.md

 The Raspberry Pi 5 devices will be configured during the initial run, and their software will be updated.
 After this step, devices can be used to host an **Ethereum Node**.

-Pleace give ~5 min for the first boot.
-Device can restart automaticli during this process.
-If everything goes correctly Geth and Lighthuse started automaticly as a services:
--geth.service
--lightservice

 ### Warning
 ⚠️ **In most cases, the installation script erases the SSD content.** ⚠️